menu

 Demographics

-The overall education level of Richmond is somewhat higher than in the average US city of 21.84%: 26.09% of adults 25 and older in the village have at least a bachelor's degree.
+In terms of college education, Richmond is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.09% of adults 25 and older in the village have at least a bachelor's degree.

 Richmond is a somewhat ethnically-diverse village.
 The people who call Richmond home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Richmond residents report their race to be White, followed by Black or African-American.
 Richmond also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 13.20% of the village’s residents.
 Important ancestries of people in Richmond include German, Irish, Italian, Polish, and English.